reyestech/NMAP-Runbook/README.md

 Installation  <br />
 Nmap is available for various operating systems, including Linux, Windows, and macOS.
-Installation methods may vary depending on the operating system.
+Installation methods may vary depending on the operating system you use.
 - <b > You can install Linux using your package manager (apt install nmap for Debian/Ubuntu).

 Basic Usage <br />